-A visual survey of the subject building was conducted to determine if any water damaged was present.
+A visual survey of the subject building was conducted to determine if water damage was present.
 MPL did not find any areas with water damage.

-Since no mould growth and/or water damaged materials were observed or suspected to be present during the site survey, no further action is required.
+Since no mould growth and/or water-damaged materials were observed or suspected to be present during the site survey, no further action is required.